-— Chapter 1 introduces the subject of radio frequency spectrum management.
+— Chapter 1 introduces the subject of radio frequency spectrum management and aspirations.

 — Chapter 2 defines the objectives and purpose of the handbook.

 — Chapters 3 to 5 describe the institutional aspects and the relationships between the main participants (ITU, ICAO, national authorities, etc.).